 This Sunday’s first lesson, from Genesis 15 is one of my favorites.
-It is also the text that Paul uses in Romans and Galatians to show that righteousness by faith (not by the law) was God’s plan all along (Romans 4:3, 4:22, Galatians 3:6).
+It is also the text that Paul uses in Romans and Galatians to support his view that righteousness by faith (not by the law) was God’s plan all along (Romans 4:3, 4:22, Galatians 3:6).

 First of all, I must admit, I am perplexed by the verse selection here.
-Ending at verse 18 has us ending mid-sentence.
-This makes no sense to me.
-If you’re going to go that far, you might as well go to the end of the chapter, verse 21, and finish the thought.
-I would, however, submit to you, that all you really need is verses 1-6.
+Ending at verse 18 has us stopping mid-sentence.
+If the framers of the lectionary are going to bring us this far, why not complete the end of the chapter, verse 21, and finish the thought?
+The point, however, is made in verses 1-6.
 Verse seven takes you into new territory: the sacrificial system.
 This is well worth sermon time, but would probably be a different sermon than verses 1-6.

 Paul’s interpretation of the Hebrew Bible is almost always allegorical.
 Isaiah and Ishmael, Sarah and Hagar, are all symbolic of law and gospel issues.
-Luther, like Paul, always chooses to interpret the Hebrew Bible Christologically.
+Luther, like Paul, frequently interprets the Hebrew Bible Christologically.
 As followers of Christ, we must also consider the Christological understanding of the text, but first let us try to see it in its original context.